 Our world is overrun with the desperate voices of hope.
 Billions of humans wishing, praying, hoping for things to change.
 And yet nothing ever does.
 In fact, things are worsening by the day.
-Still, the age-old reprise of “you’ve got to have hope” persists.
+Still, the age-old reprise of, “you’ve got to have hope” persists.
 Indeed, it refuses to die.
 We’ve become adept at digging our heels in deeper—seemingly paralyzed by our unwillingness to let go—even when the evidence is clear that hoping our way to a better world is a dismal failure.
 Our inexplicable dependence on the delusive crutch of hope has fundamentally rendered us powerless.

 I’d be a wealthy woman if I had a few dollars for every time I’ve heard the, “but you’ve got to have hope” rally cry.
 My typical response of, “No thanks.
 The change I wish to see in my world begins and ends with me” has ruffled the feathers of numerous hopeaholics.
 So be it.
 You see, I kicked the addiction to hope a while ago.
 I’ve been more solidly grounded in my Self ever since.
 In freeing myself from hope, my world changed.
-Yes, the world “out there” is a worsening disaster, but the power I have is in the creation of my world.
+Yes, the world “out there” is an accelerating disaster, but the power I have is in the creation of my world.
 I’m powerless to change anything else.
 Ironically, the ripples extending beyond my own world have become more impactful “out there” than at any other time in my life.
 Without the burden of hope, I became more intimate with my core essence, and this allowed me to discover the contagion of a more authentic way of Being.
 Hope could never get me there.

 Gandhi once said, “Be the change you wish to see in the world”, not “hope for the change you wish to see in the world.”
 Although seemingly benign in words, the practical application of one over the other is extreme.
-Gandhi’s simple, yet powerful statement essentially speaks to the difference between accelerated evolution in consciousness for radical personal/global change, versus the inertia of magical thinking leading to inevitable extinction.
+Gandhi’s simple, yet powerful statement essentially speaks to the difference between accelerated evolution in consciousness for radical personal/global change; versus the inertia of magical thinking leading to inevitable extinction.
 For me, the choice is clear.

 So I offer to you not a testament to hope, but an obituary of sorts.
 R.I.P. hope.
 You should have died long ago.
 You changed nothing, and under your spell of self-deception, neither did humanity.